254In61/api-call-to-aap/README.md

 # How-to

+- You would have built the organization, credential and project AAP objects.

-- You will have built an inventory..
+- You would have built an inventory..
 Could be inventory-as-code.

-- You will have the group(s) clear on the inventory.
-This group is what's on your playbook hosts.
+- You would have built your job-template AAP object..It will have the right machine credential attached and the right inventory.

+- Your playbook 'hosts' will be reffering to a group that is contained in the inventory above and also the group has the target hosts underneath it.

 - The specific host is fed in as an extra vars and so is the command and any other things you want to achieve.